Synthetic Quilts

 Design

 In college I used a Sierra Designs Cloud 20F for a number of years as my one and only sleeping bag.
-It served me well out on spring/summer/fall trips, and for 2 months of nightly use when I lived out of my car for a summer.
-While living in California in the winter of 2019, I started to get into weekend long backcountry touring trips out in the Sierras.
-After the first one of these, it was readily apparent to me that the Cloud wasn’t going to cut it.
-I didn’t want to shell out $400 for a new 0F down sleeping bag, so I started looking into other options.
+It served me well out on spring/summer/fall trips, and during 2 months of nightly use living out of my car.
+While living in California in the winter of 2019, I began taking weekend long backcountry touring trips out in the Sierras.
+After the first one of these, it was readily apparent that the Cloud wasn’t going to cut it.
+I didn’t want to shell out 400 dollars for a new 0F down sleeping bag, so I started looking into other options.

-The quilt design is a bit of a departure from a standard sleeping bag.
+Quilt design is a departure from a standard sleeping bag.
 Instead of having insulation in a cylinder all around you, the quilt design omits the insulation between you and your sleeping pad.
-Compressed down or Apex has much less insulation than when the same material is allowed to loft.
+Compressed insulation is much less insulating than when allowed to loft.
 Sleeping bag insulation is essentially wasted if you’re laying on top of it.
 By omitting the material underneath you, a quilt can be lighter while being just as warm as a comparable sleeping bag.
+Additionally, when down insulation wets out, it will compress and lose insulation.
+Synthetic insulatiion materials don’t lose insulation when wet.
+This makes them a prime candidate for sleeping bags that are to be used in snow or wet climates.
+Climashield Apex is a prime option of a synthetic insulation.

-in 2019, using what I found online, I hacked my way through the design and sewing of a 7.5 Apex quilt.
-The quilt came out too long (even for me at 6’5”), heavy, and generally poorly made, but it met its single objective of being warm.
-This quilt has been my bag of choice for winter trips, and it’s kept me warm during many miserable, wet, cold evenings.
+These two factors make synthetic insulation quilts one of the best and lightest options for winter backpacking, or any situation where a sleeping bag/quilt may get damp.
+In 2019, using what I found online, I hacked my way through the design and fabrication of a 7.5 oz/sqm Climashield Apex quilt.
+The quilt was too long (even for me at 6’5”) and generally poorly made, but it met its single objective of being warm.
+This quilt has been my sleeping insulation of choice for winter trips.
+It has kept me warm during many miserable, wet, cold evenings.

-Coming back to the present, Maggie owns a super heavy, bulky sleeping bag that hasn’t kept her warm enough on some of our recent backpacking trips.
+As of this writing, Maggie owns a super heavy, bulky sleeping bag that hasn’t been warm enough on some of our recent backpacking trips.
 As a Christmas gift, I decided to make her a synthetic quilt for use on our adventures.
 I also decided to make myself an ultralight quilt for future fast-packing and Vol-Biv adventures.

 Synthetic quilts are much simpler to design and sew than down quilts.
 With down, one must sew internal baffles throughout the sleeping bag to keep the down in place, then stuff the bag one handful at a time.
 Synthetic insulation can be sewn directly to the edges of a sleeping bag and keeps its shape without the need for internal structure.